List of unproduced DC Comics projects: DCEU Black Canary film

 By August 2021, an HBO Max-exclusive film centered around Dinah Lance / Black Canary entered development with Jurnee Smollett reprising her role from Birds of Prey, Misha Green writing the script, and Sue Kroll producing.
 Although it continued to be developed, the fate of the project is uncertain due to the plans for the new DCU franchise by Gunn and Safran.

 Black Lightning spin-off Painkiller

 In November 2020, The CW reportedly began to develop a backdoor pilot for a spin-off of Painkiller with Jordan Calloway reprising his role from Black Lightning.
 Three months later, Sibongile Mlambo, Alexander Hodge, and James Roch joined the cast.
 Later in May, The CW passed on the project.

 Strange Adventures series

-In 2019, WarnerMedia and Greg Berlanti, the producer of The CW's Arrowverse, wanted to produce a "super hero anthology" series under the title Strange Adventures for HBO Max.
+In 2019, WarnerMedia and Greg Berlanti, the producer of The CW's Arrowverse, wanted to produce a "superhero anthology" series under the title Strange Adventures for HBO Max.
 The series had reportedly been in development previously for the DC Universe streaming service.
 In August 2022, Kevin Smith, who was writing the script with Eric Carrasco, said that the series was canceled.